romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

 ```

-Next, let's populate the ones that will be default menu items (```sideMenuItems```) - always showing on the side menu bar, then merge them all if applicable, so as to consider them a single list:
+Next, populate the ones that will be default menu items (```sideMenuItems```) - always showing on the side menu bar, then merge them all if applicable, so as to consider them a single list:

 ```dart